3D printing saves lives.

 The FDA approved a 3D printed medical device that can be used to treat blood clots.
 It’s like catheters, but it uses a tiny needle to inject medicine into the clot instead of cutting the clot off.
 The medicine slowly dissolves the clot and allows it to pass through the body.
 The FDA approved this device after a study that showed how it saved four lives out of 29 patients who used it.

 3D printing technology has also been used to create prosthetic hands for amputees.
-The hands are made of a plastic resin and look very realistic, but they’re made to be lightweight so the amputee can regain full control of its hand.
+The hands are made of a plastic resin and look very realistic, but they’re made to be lightweight so the amputee can regain full control of their hand.

 The world’s first 3d printed artificial heart was considered a major medical breakthrough.
 This device was made using 3D printing technology and the surgeon who created it said that it saved a lot of lives because it allowed him to perform many surgeries on people at once.
 Prior to the artificial heart, surgeons would have to perform multiple surgeries on patients at once just so they could get one surgery out of the way before they had to start working on another patient.

 3D printing saves lives by making it possible to create customized medical devices for patients all over the world.
 With 3D printing, doctors and surgeons are never limited in the types of things they can create.
-Prosthetic limbs for innocent victims of tragedies is just one example of how 3d printing technologies have been a true life-saver.
+Prosthetic limbs for innocent victims of tragedies are just one example of how 3d printing technologies have been a true life-saver.